2025 Levy Information

 Capital Projects Levy

-The proposed 2025 Capital Projects Levy will replace the Capital Projects Levy approved by voters in 2023 which is set to expire in 2025.
+The proposed 2025 Capital Projects Levy replaces the Capital Projects Levy approved by voters in 2023 that expired in 2025.

-This 4-year Capital Projects replacement levy would provide approximately $7 million per year for 4 years to address district-wide school facilities improvements, including security and safety enhancements, technology system upgrades, building maintenance projects, updates to infrastructure, and athletic facilities renovations.
+This 4-year Capital Projects replacement levy provides approximately $7 million per year for 4 years to address district-wide school facilities improvements, including security and safety enhancements, technology system upgrades, building maintenance projects, updates to infrastructure, and athletic facilities renovations.

 Projects proposed in the Capital Projects levy are based on recommendations from the Facilities Advisory Committee.
 Committee members included community, staff, and parents who studied facility conditions, consulted with facilities experts, and identified proposed solutions.